omriv88/jenkins/README.md

-# jenkins
+# Deploy jenkins and jobs
-deploy jenkins with 2 jobs.
-1 freestyle job it run on every pull request in the gitgub and run antoher pipeline jobs that run python script on the server When freestyle job is running
+deploy jenkins with 2 jobs. first job is called "Run Python Script when any pull requests in github" its a freestyle job it run on every pull request in the github and run antoher pipeline jobs is called "test2" job. that run python script on the server When freestyle job is running

 * 1 - run the container